soulmachines/sm-web-component/rebuild/README.md

 It compiles multiple css files for each entry point.
 This is so that someone can use the `sm-video` component, without inherting the `sm-widget` styles.

+### Sizing

+By default Tailwind uses `rem` which has some benefits over pixel sizing.
+Such as scaling up content nicely when the zoom is increased, which is great for accessibility.
+Unfortunately `rem` sizing is based off the `html` element.
+Our styles assume the font-size on the `html` element is `16px`.
+The web component can be embedded on any website and the website may have changed the font size on `html` element to another value(eg: 10px is common).
+This would make our web component appear at a different size than we expect.

+Tailwind currently only supports `rem`.
+To work around this i've added a postcss plugin which converts all `rem` values to `px`.
+Postcss works by running scripts against your compiled css.
+In future we can stick with `rem` if we want or switch to another sizing in Tailwind supports it.

+### CSS Reset

+Tailwind includes a (global css reset)[https://tailwindcss.com/docs/preflight].
+We've disabled this as it will collide with the users website and potentially change the rendering of their UI.
+Tailwind does not support scoping it.
+To get around this we've copied across the css reset and prefixed it with `sm-widget`.
+This way we get the reset styles but it is scoped to our code.

 ### Local development

 Setup your (editor)[https://tailwindcss.com/docs/editor-setup] with the Tailwind extension for autocompletion.
 For VSCode the extension is called Tailwind CSS IntelliSensePreview.
 By default it will only work when you are within `class=""` or `className=""`.
 We are using a npm library called `classNames` to conditionally apply classes.
 To get autocomplete working within this object you'll need to open your `settings.json` vscode file and add the below snippet.